ashlimenzon/cse15l-lab-reports/Lab-Report-1.md

 ```
 - Absolute path to working directory right before: /c/Users/shlim/lecture1
 - Reason for output: Hello.java exists in /c/Users/shlim/lecture1 which is the current working directory so `ls Hello.java` lists the file in the given path which is just Hello.java.
+This is not an error.

 # Command: cat
 **No argument**